larocquedylan/web-exif-parsing/README.md

 - allow users to add multiple photos and store them
 - allow users to download the generated images
 - paramterizr the colors of ascii characters and background?
+- persist rendered canvas on refresh.
+Update when a new image is added.

 ## Links
 [sharp library](https://sharp.pixelplumbing.com/performance)